A business’s success requires strong employee management skills. But not all managers are great at managing people.

 No matter how great your goals and objectives are, chances are that your employees won’t get the job done perfectly right from the start.
 You will need to train them to make sure they understand and get enough practice.

 Training sessions, when done right, are opportunities for employees and the team as a whole to grow.
-According to a research by LinkedIn, learners at work are 39% more likely to feel productive and successful, and 21% more likely to feel confident and happy.
+According to research by LinkedIn, learners at work are 39% more likely to feel productive and successful, and 21% more likely to feel confident and happy.

 The most important training that you must do is new employee training.
 Successful new employee training clearly communicates company values, goals, performance objectives.
 It gives new employees clear ideas of why and how to do their jobs.
 Refer to this checklist to organize your successful new employee training:

 - Educate your new employees on company culture: company culture is always first!
 Let new employees know how they are expected to behave and what your company’s norms are.